Fight Like Water: Lessons From a Brazilian Jiu-Jitsu Master

 “Go on, hit me!” says Jairo, who lies flat on his back.
 I straddle his chest.
 “Don’t be afraid!” he says.
 “Just do it.”
 I ball my hand into a fist and strike.

-Before I can blink, I’m lying flat on my stomach with Jairo smushing my face into the mat with his forearm.
+BEFORE I CAN BLINK, I’m lying flat on my stomach with Jairo smushing my face into the mat with his forearm.
 His fist pins my hand behind my back.
 I try to move, but I cannot, not even a little.

 “This is not a good position for you,” he says.
 “If I want to, I can finish you now.”
 I quickly remind myself of what Jairo told me before we began the lesson–that he is a spiritual man, a man of God.
 I’m grateful when he lets me stand up again.